Eureka-Games/WoW-QuickAssist/README.md

 1. Right-click on any player, party member, or raid member
 2. Select "Set as Assist Target" from the menu
 3. Use your assigned keybind to quickly assist their target
+4. You can also set another key for selecting you current QA Target

 ## Installation